 So just what makes an owl superb?
 Is it ghostly?
 Is it omnipresent?
 Is it tiny and elusive?
 Is it huge and elusive?
 Is it sacred?
 Is it wise?
 Is it named after a warrior princess?

 There are probably as many different ways to answer that question as there are football teams.
 What gets your vote for superb-est owl, and why?
 And who would be on your fantasy Superb Owl team?
 Leave your picks in the comments.
 And if you’re looking for alternative to the Big Game on Sunday, you could do worse than the Puppy Bowl on Animal Planet, which doesn’t have any owls but will feature live “tweets” from Meep the Bird (whom you can follow on Twitter at, what else, @MeepTheBird).

 Stygian Owl as photographed by Renato Espinosa

-(We actually ran this Superb Owl post for last year’s Super Bowl, but since the Seahawks are returning, we didn’t need to change a thing!)
+(We actually ran this Superb Owl post years ago, but since the Eagles are representing birds this year, we didn’t need to change much!)